jes/notes/4thaxis.md

 to correct for the concentricity error, it works pretty well.

 [2023-09-03](20230903.md): I re-cut the register for the chuck to try to improve concentricity.

+Potential improvements:

+* some method to more accurately square it to the table
+* a (manual?) "brake" to lock it in place to take the load off the servo, when just using for positioning